kachayev/fn.py/README.rst

 .. code-block:: python

+    >>> import sys
     >>> fact(sys.getrecursionlimit() * 2)
-    ... many many lines of codes ...
+    ... many many lines of stacktrace ...
     RuntimeError: maximum recursion depth exceeded

-(which is good, cause it prevents you from terrible mistakes in your code).
+Which is good, cause it prevents you from terrible mistakes in your code.

 How we can optimize this solution?
 Answer is simple, lets transform function to use tail call: